slwest/finemap-scripts/README.md

 The use of alternative reference panels for the r correlation matrix presents a few issues regarding the matching of variant id’s with the IBD dataset to ensure the order and number of variants included in the analysis remains constant and that variants are not lost due to naming differences.
 This especially affects insertion/deletions, which can be named using a number of different conventions from rsids to ‘chr:position:I/D’ format.

 In our analysis, the scripts create_r2_matrix.py and run_create_r2.sh were used to create the correlation matrix for the full IBD dataset.
+**See the README_3_correlation.md file for details on how these files were created.

 **The Z-score file**

 The is a linear file with no header and one row per variant and two columns: snp id and directional Z-score.
+The calculation of the Z-scores and the method to ensure that the z-score and correlation information are in the same direction see README_2_alleles.md

 ```
 $ head HD71_1.z